Rho Provisional Chapter

 Rho Chapter's memory is kept alive in the "Friends of Rho Award" made by the Alpha Sigma Phi Foundation to the leading undergraduate liberal arts scholar in the fraternity annually.

-The Rho Colony was re-started in the fall of 2013 by Connor Gau, Chico State '11 and initiated by Doug Jones, Cornell '10.
-The Colony has struggled with recruitment since the re-start, but recruited 5 men in the spring of 2014 to create positive momentum.
+The Rho Provisional Chapter was re-started in the fall of 2013 by Connor Gau, Chico State '11 and initiated by Doug Jones, Cornell '10.
+The Provisional Chapter has struggled with recruitment since the re-start, but recruited 5 men in the spring of 2014 to create positive momentum.